core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 IANA is asked to enter the following option number to the "CoAP Option Numbers" registry within the "CoRE Parameters" registry group.

-\[

-The CoAP option numbers 13 and 21 are both consistent with the properties of the EDHOC Option defined in {{edhoc-option}}, and they both allow the EDHOC Option to always result in an overall size of 1 byte.
-This is because:

-* The EDHOC option is always empty, i.e., with zero-length value; and

-* Since the OSCORE option with option number 9 is always present in the CoAP request, the EDHOC option would be encoded with a maximum delta of 4 or 12, depending on its option number being 13 or 21.

-At the time of writing, the CoAP option numbers 13 and 21 are both unassigned in the "CoAP Option Numbers" registry, as first available and consistent option numbers for the EDHOC option.

-This document suggests 21 (TBD21) as option number to be assigned to the new EDHOC option, since both 13 and 21 are consistent for the use case in question, but different use cases or protocols may make better use of the option number 13.

-\]

 ~~~~~~~~~~~
 +--------+-------+------------+
 | Number | Name  | Reference  |